Judge-Paul/coverwrite-ai/.github/CONTRIBUTING.md

 ### Working on Features or Bug Fixes

-1. Assign yourself to a relevant issue or create a new one if needed.
+1. Request to get assigned an existing issue or create a new one if needed.

 2. Fork the repository and set up your development environment.